mezo-org/ntt-bridge/README.md

 # NTT Bridge

 A bridge for transferring native tokens across different blockchains, powered by Wormhole.
 This repository tracks all Mezo bridgeable tokens supported by the Wormhole bridge.
-Each token on a given network is a fork of the [Wormhole native token transfer repository](https://github.com/wormhole-foundation/native-token-transfers).
+The code structure of each token on a given network largely mirrors that of the [Wormhole native token transfer repository](https://github.com/wormhole-foundation/native-token-transfers).
 For comprehensive documentation, refer to the [Wormhole native token transfer docs](https://wormhole.com/docs/products/native-token-transfers/overview/).

 ## Bridgeable tokens